Find a Cheaper Electricity Provider and Save Money in 2025!

 Most electricity and gas contracts in Ireland have a 12-month duration.
 Once this period is over, customers are often placed on the supplier's standard rates.

-Switching electricity and gas providers every 12 months will ensure you are consistently charged a discounted unit rate for your gas and electricity and not the more expensive standard rate.
+By switching provider each year, you will be consistently charged a discounted unit rate for your electricity and not the more expensive standard rate which are often the most expensive rates.

 In addition to saving money on your electricity bills, regularly switching provider can also help you: